concord-consortium/collaborative-learning/docs/oauth2.md

 # Tech Debt

 - figure out a way to handle branches with the OAuth2 redirects, so we don't have to update the portal configuration each time we want to test a new branch.
 - simplify params used by a report launch of CLUE.
 With just the resourceLinkId and a domain it can discover all of the information it needs for the report.
 This makes the report launch more symmetric with the student launch.
 Especially if the offering api (or perhaps new resourceLinkId api) provided info about class (or context).
-The biggest problem with using a single id like that is that either we need an dynamic api where we can specify the shape of the result, or we have to make one request to get the offering info, wait for it, and then make a second request to get the class info.
+The biggest problem with using a single id like that is that either we need a dynamic api where we can specify the shape of the result, or we have to make one request to get the offering info, wait for it, and then make a second request to get the class info.
 The next bullet can be used to simplify this.
-- update the portal apis so it is easier for apps like CLUE to get all of the info they need for a teacher and a student via a single request.
+- update the portal APIs so it is easier for apps like CLUE to get all of the info they need for a teacher and a student via a single request.
 But note that if the user is a researcher and not a student or teacher in the class, then the response should not include student names.
 And it should only include students that have consented for their work to be visible to researchers.
 - see if we can simplify the app mode calculation.
 There are currently a few places to use the token to compute the app mode or whether the app is previewing.
-It would be easier to separate the qaClear from the qa app mode.
+It would be easier to separate the `qaClear` from the `qa` app mode.
 Then we wouldn't need to work with the app mode right at the beginning.
-This way working with the token could be postponed until initializeApp which could figure out the appModel itself.
-But the current clear code is making sure we the appMode is QA so it doesn't accidentally clear out production data.
+This way working with the token could be postponed until `initializeApp` which could figure out the `appMode` itself.
+But the current clear code is making sure the `appMode` is`qa` so it doesn't accidentally clear out production data.
 - consider changing urlParams approach so it is an interface to the actual URL.
 This way if the URL is changed then any code accessing the urlParams will get this updated version.
 Even better would be to make this observable, so components using url parameters would get re-rendered if the parameter was changed.
 This way the URL is the source of truth instead of some object that was copied from it.
 - move all qaClear code out of AppComponent.
 The `qaClear=all` is handled outside but other types of qaClear (offering and class) are still handled by the AppComponent.
 - something simple like qaClear is still downloading all of the javascript needed by CLUE.
 It looks like it is also downloading the cms libraries, but it is not.
 These bundles include the common code that both CLUE and the cms code use.
 To improve the loading time, we'd need to make CLUE loading even more dynamic.
 So something like qaClear and the initial OAuth2 load would not have to wait for all of the CLUE javascript to be loaded.
 If we make this change, we probably want to optimize it so the other core files do start downloading right away, but if all we are doing is qaClear or oauth2 redirecting we just don't wait for them.